benedicteb/mktimer/readme.md

 * Add endpoint for editing an activity
 * Add JWT authentication for all endpoints (not the start activity endpoint due to tasker)
+* Add ics-endpoint which generates a calendar with activities for a given category